Federal effort underway to change how some health plans pay for treatments

 During this hearing, Isasi told lawmakers that part of the Inflation Reduction Act already outlines several guardrails against discrimination.

-“It explicitly and unambiguously bars measures that treat extending the life of an elderly, disabled, or terminally ill individual as a lower value,” Isasi said.
+“It explicitly and unambiguously bars measures that treat extending the life of an elderly, disabled or terminally ill individual as a lower value,” said Isasi.

 We reached out to the Centers for Medicare and Medicaid Services about this proposal and an agency spokesperson said it doesn’t comment on draft legislation.